ronishahill/Data-Analysis-Portfolio/README.md

 ## About
 Hi, I’m Ronisha, a healthcare professional with 5+ years of experience working in direct patient care and administrative roles within various healthcare settings.
 I possess a Bachelor of Science (BS) in Health Informatics and Health Information Management with a strong passion for data analytics.
 I enjoy transforming raw data into meaningful and actionable insights used to improve patient outcomes, enhance operational efficiency, and contribute to organizational success.

 Over the years, I’ve developed a keen eye for identifying patterns and trends within complex datasets through personal projects and continuing education.
-During my free time, I’m constantly seeking new opportunities to expand upon my knowledge and technical skills.
+During my free time, I’m constantly seeking new opportunities to expound upon my knowledge and technical skills.
 Whether working on a team or independently, I’m driven by the thrill of using data to solve complex problems.

 Feel free to look around : )